 Washington, Dec.
-2.-The value of Ger-nan exports and imports exclusive of precious metrals, has decreased consid-rably for the first nine months of or in the kitchen Attaches to any electrolier Simple, safe, con venient, durable

-For New York Water Conduit.
+2.-The value of Ger-nan exports and imports exclusive of recious metals, has decreased consid-rably for the first nine months of of on the tea table or in the kitchen Attaches to any electrolier Simple, safe, con-venient, durable UTAH LIGHT & CO.O.
+RAILWAY CO, VO For New York Water Conduit.
 New York, Dec.
-2.-Unable to find solid rock bottom through which to carry a conduit under the Hudson river north of the city, near Peekskill, N. X., it may be necessary for New York to erect a \$10,000,000 suspension bridge in order to perfect the new Catskill water sup-ply system, now under construction.
-Such a bridge would cave a span of from 1,200 to 1,400 feet, with a maximum height of 150 feet, Although if built it will be used primariny to carry the giant conduit, arrangements will also be made for traffic facilities.
-A tentative report on the proposed structure has altheady been submitted to the board of water supply. water supply.
+2.-Unable to find solid rock bottom through which to carry a conduit under the Hudson river north of the city, near Peekskill, N. Y., It may be necessary for New York to erect a \$10,600,000 suspension bridge in order to perfect the new Catskill water sup-ply system, now under construction.
+Such a bridge would have a span of from 1,200 to 1,400 feet, with a maximum height of 150 feet.
+Although if built it will be used primarity to carry the giant conduit, arrangements will also be made for traffic facilities.
+A tentative report on the proposed structure has already been submitted to the board of water supply.
 MONTANA SHEEPMEN Discuss Proposed National Wool Warehouse Project.
 Billings, Mont.
 Dec.
-1.-Flockmasters of this section of the state and of east-ern Montana met here today with the officials of the National Wool Growers' association to discuss the proposed na-tional wool warehouse project.
-The meeting was addressed by Président F. W. Gooding.
-After considerable discussion, 1,000,000 pounds of wool for storage in the pro-posed warehouse were pledged.
-More posed warehouse were pleuged, more than 70 of the leading wool growers of eastern Montana attended the meeting, W. H. Morse, industrial com-missioner of the Association of Com-merce of Chicago and A. Anderson of Salt Lake City also made speeches, ESTELLE STOUT KILLS MAN IN SISTER'S DEFENSE Chicago, Dec.
-1.-Shooting, she al-leges, in defense of her sister, Miss Es-tella Stout today killed Henry Horn-berger, agent for a picture enlarging concern.
-Mrs. A. Chambers, a sister of Miss Stout, quarrelled with Horn-berger, according to the police, over an enlarged picture of a third sister, who is dead, when Hornberger called to deliver it. deliver it.
-Mrs. Chambers declared that the pic-Mrs. Chambers declared that the pic-ture was not a good likeness and she said Hornberger struck her, felling her to the floor.
+1.-Flockmasters of this section of the state and of eastern Montana met here today with the ern Montana met here today with the officials of the National Wool Growers' association to discuss the proposed na-tional wool warehouse project.
+The meeting was addressed by President F. W. Gooding.
+After considerable discussion, 1,000,000 pounds of wool for storage in the pro-posed warchouse were pledged.
+More than 70 of the leading wool growers of eastern Montana attended the meeting.
+W. H. Morse, industrial com-missioner of the Association of Com-merce of Chicago and A. Anderson of Salt Lake City also made speeches.
+ESTELLE STOUT KILLS MAN IN SISTER'S DEFENSE Chicago, Dec.
+1.-Shooting, she al-leges, in defense of her sister, Miss Es-tella Stout today killed Henry Horn-berger, agent for a pleture enlarging concern.
+Mrs. A. Chambers, a sister of Miss Stout, quarrelled with Horn-berger, according to the police, over an enlarged picture of a third sister, who is dead, when Hornberger called to deliver it.
+Mrs. Chambers declared that the pic- Mrs. Chambers declared that the pic-Mrs. Chambers declared that the pic-ture was not a good likeness and she said Hornberger struck her, felling her to the floor.
 As she arose she saw her sister, Miss Stout, standing with a smoking pistol in her hand, and her assailant dead from a bullet through the heart.
-Miss Stout admitted firing the sheat averning that she did so to the shot, averring that she did so to save her sister's life.
-Both women awaited the arrival of the police and readily accompanied them to the station At the station Miss Stout became At the station Miss Stout became hysterical when informed that Horn-berger was dead.
+Miss Stout admitted firing the shot, averring that she did so to save her sister's life.
+Both women awaited the arrival of the police and readily accompanied them to the sta-tion. tion.
+At the station Miss Stout became At the station arise stout became hysterical when informed that Horn-berger was dead.
 She declared her sis-ter's hand been lacerated in the struggle with the man and that he had threatened to kill both herself and her sister.
-She sald she had hurried into a room, seized a revolver and fired blindly to frighten the assailant.
-The police are builting to credit the The police are inclined to credit the statements of the two women and be-lieve they may be freed by the action of the cororor's Jury.
+She said she had hurried into a room, seized a revolver and fired blindly to frighten the assailant.
+The police are inclined to credit the statements of the two women and be-lieve they may be freed by the action of the cororor's jury.
 SALT COMPANY PLEADS GUILTY TO REBATING Grand Rapids, Mtch., Dec.
-1 .-- The Sterns Salf and Lumber company of Ludington pleaded guilty in the United States court here today to six counts charging rebating in connection with shipments made over the Pere Mar-
+1 .- The Sterns Salt and Lumber company of Ludington pleaded guilty in the United States court here today to six counts charging rebating in connection with shipments made over the Pere Mar-